Ocotea catharinensis

-Ocotea catharinensis is a member of the plant family Lauraceae.
+Ocotea catharinensis is a species of flowering plant in the family Lauraceae.
 It is a slow-growing evergreen, a valuable hardwood tree of broad ecological importance, and it is threatened by habitat loss and by overexploitation for its timber and essential oils.

 Distribution

 The tree is endemic to southeastern Brazil in the Atlantic Forest ecoregion.

 It is found in Paraná, Rio de Janeiro Rio Grande do Sul, Santa Catarina, and São Paulo states.

 It can be a dominant canopy tree in the tropical rainforests of these states.
 It grows on deep, rich, well-drained soils on slopes between 30–900 m in elevation.

 Description

 Ocotea catharinensis is a slow-growing monoecious evergreen hardwood up to 40m tall.
 Its flowers are small and hermaphrodite.
 The ovary is glabrous with a well developed ovule.
 Often not all the locelli are fertile.

 It is a honey-bearing tree and its fruits are eaten by birds and mammals, including the endangered monkey Brachyteles arachnoides.